rust-lang/rfcs/text/2442-simple-postfix-macros.md

 method chain, while still making use of control flow and other features that only a macro can provide.

+A postfix macro may accept `self` by reference or mutable reference, by using a designator of `&self` or `&mut self` in place of `self`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation